The bishops of the Church of Ireland at the General Synod in Galway

 ● They are easy victims of racism.
 After one industrial protest, an American newspaper ran the headline: “For Irish, Latvians fill the role of bogeymen.”

+The Chinese are probably the third largest of these ethnic groupings.
 There may be 60,000 Chinese living in the state, perhaps half in the greater Dublin area, and many are here on student visas and without work permits.

 Patrick Comerford with the authors of a report on Chinese students and immigrants, Dr Lan Li of University College Dublin and Dr Richard O’Leary of Queen’s University, Belfast, in the Chapel of Trinity College Dublin in 2008